 - Property Name: Provide the name of the property.
-If the property is listed in the National Register of Historic Places, please use its historic name.
-This name may be different from the commonly used one. - Address: Provide the street address of the property, not a post office box - City: in which the property is located - Zip: code in with the property is located - County: in which the property is located - Nr Number: indicate the National Register Reference Number - National Register: Indicate in the appropriate checkbox whether the property is listed in the National Register of Historic Places or if it has been determined eligible for listing in the National Register.
+If the property is listed on the National Register, please use its historic name.
+This may be different from the name commonly used. - Address: Provide the street address of the property, not a post office box - City: in which the property is located - Zip: code in with the property is located - County: in which the property is located - Nr Number: indicate the National Register Reference Number - National Register: Indicate in the appropriate checkbox whether the property is listed in the National Register of Historic Places or if it has been determined eligible for listing in the National Register.